-Possession or use of his or her own: (i) prescription medication; or (ii) THC-A or cannabidiol oil, provided that written certification for use of such was issued by a licensed practitioner in accordance with the Code of Virginia.
+Possession or use of the student's own: (i) prescription medication; or (ii) THC-A or cannabidiol oil, provided that written certification for use of such was issued by a licensed practitioner in accordance with the Code of Virginia.

 e.
-Marijuana, Imitation Marijuana, any Controlled Substance, including Prescription Drugs not Prescribed to the Student, and Synthetic Marijuana, and Imitation Controlled Substances (collectively, Illegal Drugs), or Drug Paraphernalia
+Any Controlled Substance, including Prescription Drugs not Prescribed to the Student, and Synthetic Marijuana, and Imitation Controlled Substances (collectively, Illegal Drugs), or Drug Paraphernalia.